 Everyone can get in on the artsy action through the Community Canvas Project.
 Large canvases are available to anyone who wants to paint on them, free of charge.
 At the end of the day they’ll be cut into smaller sections, stretched on frames and sold.

 Each August Ludington plays host to the Western Michigan Fair at the Mason County Fairgrounds.
-For five days area residents and visitors enjoy the charms of a small town fair complete with ferris wheel, cows and a hay bale toss contest.
+For six days area residents and visitors enjoy the charms of a small town fair complete with ferris wheel, cows and a hay bale toss contest.

 The 4-H animal displays are family favorites each year, showing off the chickens, goats, rabbits, cows and sheep raised by area children who proudly brought them to the fair with the hope of winning a ribbon.
 Please see the event website for the schedule for these events, bands and more.